 Shays’ Rebellion did eventually attempt to raid the Springfield federal armory in January 1787.
 No federal troops were there to stop them.

-Fortunately, Massachusetts was able to assemble a special militia that was privately funded by wealthy citizens of the coastal cities.
+Fortunately, wealthy Massachusetts citizens of the coastal cities privately funded and assembled a special militia.
 The troops, led by Revolutionary war hero Benjamin Lincoln, routed Shays’ unorganized men after cannon fire killed four rebels and wounded nearly twenty.

 Days later, Lincoln’s men caught up with the remnants of Shays’ rebels in Petersham.
 This final confrontation sent the leaders of Shays’ Rebellion fleeing into hiding among the woods of Vermont and New Hampshire to avoid punishment for their actions.